-Q: There are a lot of examples of VCs screwing entrepreneurs.
-What are some examples of entrepreneurs screwing VCs?
+Q: There are a lot of examples of VCs taking advantage of entrepreneurs.
+What are some examples of entrepreneurs taking advantage of VCs?

 I can name a few.
 But, it mostly comes into play in smaller scale outcomes and startups that have only raised a round or two:

 - Not honoring commitments to early investors.
 Not honoring terms of notes.
-Not honoring pro rata rights.
+Not honoring pro-rata rights.
 Amending notes in a negative way without the consent of the noteholders, or most of the noteholders.
 Removing pro-rata rights from early investors without telling them.
 Net net, a lot of early investors’ rights can be removed.
 At least tell them.

 - Gaming the terms and valuation with The Next Investor.
 Ultimately, the New Investor and the Founders can game VC terms in many ways to disadvantage the last guys.
 You can cancel the option pool and reissue it right after the deal closes.
 You can subordinate the early stock in unanticipated ways.
 A New Investor can do this all and bribe / grant the founders extra equity to smooth it over, while only the earlier investors suffer.
 This is kind of common in companies that have some traction, have something, but are struggling.

-This stuff isn’t ultra common, but it’s not as uncommon as you might think.
+This stuff isn’t ultra-common, but it’s not as uncommon as you might think.
 I know of several pre-nicorns that basically wiped out the stakes of seed investors in collaboration with Big, Later VCs.
 I see Quiet Quitting more often than ever before.
 And I’ve seen a lot of founders juice the books before a Series A round in one fashion or another.

 There’s no real answer, but the best partial mitigation is having at least one investor on the board to represent this group of investors.
 At least there’s a witness then.
-Even if you are outvoted.

 “Every VC has a fraud in their portfolio.